 But there are certain fixed costs in painting, including the cost of paint and quality labour.
 So, when a contractor gives you a price that is much lower than his competitors, you should ask him some questions.

 The first question I would ask is “how come your price is that much lower?”

 Put him on the spot and see what he says.
 Here are the areas that make up the price on a paint estimate.
 A good paint contractor should be able to break down his costs for you.

-If you have been specific about the quality and brand of paint you want used, the paint component of the estimate should be pretty consistent between your estimates.
-If you haven’t, then the door is wide open for the paint contractor to choose a low grade paint.
-There is a wide range of paint products out there and you can spend anywhere from $12 to $75 a gallon, depending on brand and quality.
+If you have been specific about the quality and brand of paint you want used, the paint component of the estimate should be consistent between your estimates.
+If you haven’t, then the door is wide open for the paint contractor to choose a low-grade paint.
+There is a wide range of paint products costing anywhere from $12 to $75 a gallon, depending on brand and quality.

 Make sure you are getting what you expect.
 A painter quoting a job using Benjamin Moore Aura is going to have a higher price than a painter quoting a job using a contractor grade of paint.
 You can read more about why it is so important that your estimate includes the paint products, here.

 Prep, Prep and More Prep

 This is the time-consuming part of the job.
 It involves protecting your belongings, moving furniture, cleaning, scraping, patching, caulking, sanding, priming, sanding again.